 The translation for the since operator is symmetric.

 The translations of the summary operators changes depending on the allowed PR.
-The main difference between the semantics of OPS until in OPTL and POTL is that, in the former, PR are checked only on consecutive positions, and the path can follow all ``maximal'' chains, whose contexts are in the $\doteq$ or $\gtrdot$ relations.
-In POTL, the allowed PR must holds between all positions consecutive in the path, including contexts of the same chain, and the $\lessdot$ relation is also allowed in this case.
+The main difference between the semantics of summary until in OPTL and POTL is that, in the former, PR are checked only on consecutive positions, and the path can follow all ``maximal'' chains, whose contexts are in the $\doteq$ or $\gtrdot$ relations.
+In POTL, the allowed PR must holds between all positions consecutive in the path, including contexts of the same chain, and also ``non-maximal chains'' are considered.
 Since maximal chains have their contexts in the $\doteq$ or $\gtrdot$ relations, we have

 When only one of such relation is allowed, we must prevent the path from spanning consecutive positions in the wrong relation.